rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/methods/post-create-an-agent-token-agent-tokens.rst

     POST /agent_tokens

-Create agent tokens using a valid set of parameters from the
+Create agent tokens using a valid set of parameters from the :ref:`agent token attributes <agent-token-operations>` table.
-:ref: `agent tokens attributes <agent-token-operations>`table.

 The following table shows the possible response codes for this operation: